deepsaia/tinydsl/CONTRIBUTING.md

-# CONTRIBUTION.md
+# CONTRIBUTING to tinydsl!

-Thanks for helping improve **TinyDSL**!
+Thanks for taking interest and helping improve **TinyDSL**!
 This doc keeps contributions fast and friction-free.

 ---